theminstack/styled/README.md

 - Server side rendering
 - Compatibility
   - React >= 16.14.0
-  - ES2017/ES8 (eg. recent versions of Chrome, Edge, Safari, and Firefox)
+  - ES2021 (eg. recent versions of Chrome, Edge, Safari, and Firefox)
   - Webpack tree-shakable

 There are also some things that are non-goals.
-They were considered, and then the choice was made to explicitly not include support for them.

 - No auto vendor prefixing
 - No object styles